Back to insights

 BCR was the main durable CDR method with actual deliveries in 2022

 Although the widespread deployment of BCR still faces various barriers, the technological readiness of biochar as a soil additive is relatively high compared to other CDR methods (Möllersten, 2022).
 Biochar has been around for decades, and its production technology is already developed and ready to scale.
 In fact, the technique of using charcoal to improve the fertility of soils originated in the Amazon basin many thousands of years ago.
-In contrast, many other CDR technologies are still validating their approach and are attempting to reduce costs before scaling
+In contrast, many other CDR technologies are still validating their approach and are attempting to reduce costs before scaling.

 This also explains why the majority of durable CDR credits (i.e., those that sequester carbon for 100 years or longer) that have actually been validated and issued thus far have been from BCR projects.
 According to CDR.fyi, nearly all the roughly 65,000 tCO2e that have been removed from the atmosphere in 2022 have been sequestered using this method.
 Currently, the CDR market is primarily dominated by pre-purchases and offtake agreements.
 However, BCR, along with bio-oil and enhanced rock weathering, represents an exception to this.
 Credits from these projects are one of the few CDR credits that companies can purchase and retire in the short term on an ex-post basis, instead of waiting for delivery many years into the future.
-According to CDR.fyi data, BCR orders are typically fulfilled within about 5 months of purchase, which is significantly faster than other methods that take an average of 30–58 months.
+According to CDR.fyi data, BCR orders are typically fulfilled within about five months of purchase, which is significantly faster than other methods that take an average of 30–58 months.

-Timothée Dulac from GECA Environnement supports the view that the market is maturing: “over the past few years, we have seen significant growth and development in the biochar carbon credit market.
+Timothée Dulac from GECA Environnement supports the view that the market is maturing: “Over the past few years, we have seen significant growth and development in the biochar carbon credit market.
 More and more companies recognize the value of this technology as a way to reduce emissions and improve soil health”, he says.
 “We believe this trend will continue in the years to come, and we are committed to playing a leading role in advancing the biochar industry towards removing more CO2 from the atmosphere.”

 Most BCR carbon credit sales in 2022 came from larger projects in North America, such as those from Wakefield Biochar, Douglas Country Forest Product, Freres Biochar, and Oregon Biochar Solutions.
 As of 2023, it is estimated that there are about 170 biochar producers in the USA, and that number is expected to reach 200 before the end of the year.